Graace-Jiang/RLGJ/StatusReport.md

 #### Grace Jiang

-Grace was responsible for the core data curation and acquisition workflow.
-She implemented the Python scripts for data retrieval (pull_dividend_data.py e.g.) and integration (merge_data.py e.g.).
-Grace also led the iterative refinement of the industry mapping table and the systematic cleaning of the final dataset to ensure all numeric values were standardized and outliers were managed.
+Grace did the main data curation/ acquisition workflow, wrote the python scripts for downloading data (pull_dividend_data.py e.g.), and integrated all the data together (merge_data.py e.g.).
+Grace also did the industry mapping table iteration and the final dataset cleaning process, making all the numeric values consistent and removing outliers.

 #### Richard Li

-Richard's contribution focused on the data analysis, modeling, and documentation phases.
-He developed the analysis_modification_tried.py and analysis_visualization.py scripts to test our research questions.
-Richard identified the poor effectiveness of the current model and have been responsible for documenting these challenges in this report and updating our project timeline to reflect our current analytical pivot.
-Richard also helped in the construction of industry mapping and data downloading.
+Richard did the pilot data analysis, modeling, and documentation so far.
+Wrote the analysis_modification_tried.py and analysis_visualization.py to quickly test our research questions.
+Richard noticed the ineffectiveness of our model.
+He has been documenting these for us in this report and also helped update our project timeline to reflect our recent analytical pivot. (pull_dividend_data.py, merge_data.py).
+Richard also did industry mapping and data downloading construction.

 ---

-# Updated Timeline
+## Updated Timeline
 #### Data Acquisition: Download Damodaran’s "Margins by Industry" Excel file and write a Python script using yfinance to pull dividend data for S&P 500 firms.
 Completed